 Medical cannabis may only be sold to cardholders who have been issued valid registry identification cards by the Department of Health.
 A cardholder may be a qualifying patient or a designated caregiver of a qualifying patient.
 The Department of Health is required to issue valid registry cards to qualifying patients by November 18, 2021, and issue rules pertaining to medical cannabis by October 29, 2021.
-Draft rules have been published and were used to draft the accompanying medical cannabis dispensary licensing ordinance.
+A rules hearing on these proposed rules is set for September 13, 2021 and I expect the results will be widely publicized.
+The draft rules were used to draft the accompanying medical cannabis dispensary licensing ordinance.
 A copy of the draft rules accompanies this Memo.
-The draft rules provide at Section 44:90:03:02 the operating procedures for all medical cannabis establishments.
-Medical cannabis establishments include 4 types:
+The draft rules provide at Section 44:90:03:02 the operating procedures for all of the following types of medical cannabis establishments: